Blind Willie McTell

 *Blind Willie McTell was born on this date in 1898.
 He was a Black Piedmont blues and ragtime singer and folk music guitarist.

 McTell (born William Samuel McTier) was from Thomson, Georgia.
 He was born blind in one eye and lost his remaining vision by late childhood.
-He attended schools for the blind in Georgia, New York, and Michigan.
+He attended schools for blind students in Georgia, New York, and Michigan.
 He showed proficiency in music from an early age, first playing the harmonica and accordion, learning to read and write music in Braille, and turning to the six-string guitar in his early teens.

 His family background was rich in music; his parents and an uncle played the guitar.
 He was related to the bluesman and gospel pioneer Thomas A. Dorsey.
 His father left the family when Willie was young.
 After his mother died in the 1920s, he left his hometown and became an itinerant musician, or "songster."